"Soon the law". What it is and where it already exists - breaking latest news - Breaking Latest News

 * What has the European Parliament established?

 On February 16, 2022, the Strasbourg assembly voted a resolution which draws common lines for the fight against cancer.
-Paragraph 125 of this resolution requests that by 2025at the latest, all Member States guarantee the right to be forgotten to all European patients ten years after the end of treatment and up to five years after the end of treatment for patients diagnosed before 18 years of age.
+Paragraph 125 of this resolution requests that «by 2025at the latest, all Member States guarantee the right to be forgotten to all European patients ten years after the end of treatment and up to five years after the end of treatment for patients diagnosed before the age of 18.

 *Where are we in Italy?

-At the end of the past legislature, Italy too began to address the problem. been presented a bill signed by representatives of several parties: among others Maria Elena Boschi (Italia Viva), Lorenzo Guerini (Pd), Cristina Rossello (Forza Italia).
-The text calls for the right of people who have been affected by oncological pathology to not be discriminated against in accessing adoption of minors and banking and insurance services when ten years have passed without recidivism.
+At the end of the past legislature, Italy too began to address the problem.
+It was presented a bill signed by representatives of multiple parties: among others Maria Elena Boschi (Italia Viva), Lorenzo Guerini (Pd), Cristina Rossello (Forza Italia).
+The text calls for «the right of people who have been affected by oncological pathology a not be discriminated against in accessing the adoption of minors and banking and insurance services» when ten years have passed without recurrences.
 As announced by the minister Tell us the text will arrive to the social affairs committee of the Chamber.